nisha8c/aws-handson-notes-app/README.md

 # React + TypeScript + Vite

+## AWS AMPLIFY
+You have created a React web app and used AWS Amplify to host it on AWS!
+You provisioned a cloud backend and used Amplify to configure auth, data, and storage resources.
+Additionally, you created a frontend allowing users to create, read, update, and delete their notes.
+You have also enabled them to select and upload an image to associate it with their notes.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: